ijdoe/camsur-bmad/docs/07-project-management/provincial-rollout-plan.md

 **Estimated Effort:** 48 Person-Weeks

 ### 3.1.
 Scope & Deliverables
-*   **Core Platform Development:** Full implementation of the LINGKOD Emergency Command Platform, including the Data Ingestion, Threat Analysis Engine, Alert Management Dashboard, and Communication Hub modules.
+*   **Core Platform Development:** Full implementation of the LINGKOD Emergency Command Platform, including the Multi-Source Intelligence Fusion, Community Intelligence Module, Insight Generation Engine, Dynamic Insight Briefing Dashboard, and Communication Hub modules.
 *   **Phase 1 Insight Catalog Implementation:** Configuration and validation of the core predictive insights, including Barangay Flood and Landslide Watch, Quake Rapid Impact Estimation, and the Hotspot Escalation Score.
 *   **Pilot LGU Onboarding:** Configuration and deployment of the platform for 3-4 selected high-risk municipalities, including ingestion of LGU-specific data (critical facilities, etc.).
 *   **Operator Training:** Intensive, hands-on training for PDRRMO and pilot MDRRMOs on the full alert management lifecycle, from insight review to public dissemination.